Le Moyne, Quebec

 Le Moyne (/fr/; also known as Ville Le Moyne, formerly known as LeMoyne) is a neighbourhood in Longueuil, Quebec, part of the borough of Le Vieux-Longueuil, and a former city.
-Le Moyne makes up 2% of the total area of Le Vieux-Longueuil borough and is the only neighbourhood of the borough that was not part of the pre-2002 city of Longueuil.
+Le Moyne makes up 2% of the total area of Le Vieux-Longueuil and is the only neighbourhood of the borough that was not part of the pre-2002 city of Longueuil.
 Residents of Le Moyne are called Le Moynois.

 The municipal electoral district of Le Moyne-Jacques-Cartier corresponds to the territory of Le Moyne, along with a portion from the former city of Longueuil.

 History

 According to local historian Michel Pratt, the name "Le Moyne" was chosen by Redmond Roche of the Union Nationale, in honour to Charles Le Moyne.

 The town hall of Le Moyne was originally on Saint-Louis Street near Laurier Street.
-In 1967, the town hall was moved to 2205 Saint-Georges Street where it remained until the 2002 merger of Le Moyne with Longueuil.
+In 1967, the town hall was moved to 2205 Saint-Georges Street where it remained until the merger of Le Moyne with Longueuil in 2002.
 It is now a fire station for the city of Longueuil.